Dherse/codly/README.md

 ```typ
 #show: codly-init.with()
 ```
+> [!TIP]
+> You only need to do this once at the top of your document!

-Then you need to configure codly with your parameters:
+Then you *can* to configure codly with your parameters:

 ```typ
 #codly(